Get,

 3. Properties of Sabudana in Metabolic Disorders

-Resistant starch present in sabudana can help the risk of colon cancer and constipation.3 Further studies are needed to establish the claim of effect of sabudana on metabolic disorder.
+Resistant starch present in sabudana can help reduce the risk of colon cancer and constipation4.
+Further studies are needed to establish the claim of effect of sabudana on metabolic disorders.

 How to Use Sabudana?

-We can use sabudana starch by mixing it with boiling water to form a paste or baking it to make bread, biscuits and pancakes.4
+We can use sabudana starch by mixing it with boiling water to form a paste or baking it to make bread, biscuits and pancakes.

 • It is a traditional food of India used in various festive recipes in western and central India.
 It is also used as baby food in West Bengal.

-• It is also popularly used to prepare kheer by cooking it with milk.1
+• It is also popularly used to prepare kheer by cooking it with milk.

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-Also Read: Lavender – Uses, Benefits, Side Effects & Precautions
+Also Read: Brahmi: Uses, Benefits, Side Effects, and more!

 Side Effects of Sabudana

-• Sabudana derived from cassava may have various compounds such as cyanogenic glucosides, which can affect the iodine utilisation in the body and disrupt the thyroid function leading to hypothyroidism.8,9
+• Sabudana, derived from cassava, may have various compounds such as cyanogenic glucosides, which can affect the iodine utilisation in the body and disrupt the thyroid function, leading to hypothyroidism5.

 • Chronic intoxication of cyanide may lead to neurological disorders.

-• Due to smaller body sizes and less weight, children are more at risk of hydrogen cyanide toxicity.9
+• Due to smaller body sizes and less weight, children are more at risk of hydrogen cyanide toxicity.

-• Patients allergic to latex may also exhibit allergic reactions to sabudana.10
+• Patients allergic to latex may also exhibit allergic reactions to sabudana.

 • We should ensure to purchase sabudana from dependable suppliers.

-• Sabudana needs to be soaked in water and cooked carefully in boiling water before eating it to reduce cyanogenic toxicity.9
+• Sabudana needs to be soaked in water and cooked carefully in boiling water before eating it to reduce cyanogenic toxicity.

-• We should maintain a balanced diet to avoid deficiency of proteins, vitamins and minerals and also to reduce the impact of harmful chemicals when taking a small range of food items.5,9
+• We should maintain a balanced diet to avoid deficiency of proteins, vitamins and minerals and also to reduce the impact of harmful chemicals when taking a small range of food items.

 Frequently Asked Questions (FAQs)